-Volkswagen GTI 2010-2014: common problems and fixes, fuel economy, interior photos
+Volkswagen GTI 2010-2014: reported problems, engine, interior photos

 This 200-hp hot hatch is a favorite of many driving enthusiasts and car fanatics.
-The MK6 GTI has front-wheel drive and comes as a two-door or four-door, with a 6-speed manual or 6-speed DSG automatic transmission.

 2010 Volkswagen GTI